Center for Climate, Health, and the Global Environment

 Anna Miller leads the media and external communication strategy at Harvard Chan C-CHANGE, translating the Center’s research into messages that are actionable, accessible, and personal.
 She works with the media, policymakers, health care providers, and researchers to turn science into climate action that improves health.
 Miller received her Master’s in Public Health from Harvard T.H.
 Chan School of Public Health in 2019.

 Kim Nguyen joined Harvard Chan C-CHANGE in 2017 and serves as senior financial associate.
-Nguyen provides Financial/Pre & Post-award management for the Center and supports financial services for the Department of Environmental Health.
-Prior to joining Harvard, Nguyen worked as a finance specialist at the American Cancer Society for 21 years.
+Kim provides Financial/Pre & Post-award management for the Center and supports financial services for the Department of Environmental Health.
+Prior to joining Harvard, Kim worked as a finance specialist at the American Cancer Society for 21 years.
 She graduated from Bunker Hill Community College with an Associate of Science in Accounting degree in 2001.

 Tracy Sachs joined Harvard Chan C-CHANGE in 1999 and has served as its Administrative Director since 2010.
 Sachs is a strategic thought-partner with the Center’s leadership and maximizes and strengthens its programming and capacity.
 She leads and develops an internal team that supports the Center’s finance, human resources, and general operations.
 In 2010, she received the Dean’s Award for Leadership in the Advancement of Women Staff.